Dragon Quest XI: Reception

-Dragon Quest XI received "generally favorable reviews" according to review aggregator Metacritic, with critics praising it for its visuals, traditional turn-based combat, plot, and characters.
+Dragon Quest XI received "generally favourable reviews" according to review aggregator Metacritic, with critics praising it for its visuals, traditional turn-based combat, plot, and characters.
 The expanded re-release (XI S) received "universal acclaim" according to Metacritic.
 Multiple publications called it the best game in the Dragon Quest series, as well as one of the best contemporary JRPGs.
 Kotaku's Tim Rogers, a long-time player of the series, called it one of the best games of all time.
 USgamer considered the game to be the natural followup to Dragon Quest VIII, the last main-series console game to be released outside of Japan, and an ideal entry point for newcomers to the series.
 PC Gamer praised the English localization, calling it "the most brilliant, underappreciated writing of the year."

 Despite the common praise, some critics regarded the conservative approach to the game as a detriment.
 Polygon stated that the upgraded visuals and presentation were "grafted onto a frail and aging skeleton" and that it was unlikely to bring in any new fans to the series due to its non-evolving nature.
 PC Gamer agreed, noting that while the Windows port ran without issue and "looked great," they believed the game itself was "disappointingly safe."
 IGN criticized some sexualized elements in the game, included a quest to dress up a female character in a bunny outfit, as well as the series' usual "puff puff" content.
 Some critics also wrote that the game's non-orchestrated, MIDI-synthesized soundtrack was often at odds with the game's visuals.
 For the Windows version, fans released a mod that replaced it with existing orchestral recordings.
 An orchestral soundtrack was later included in the Definitive Edition, although the original soundtrack was also available.

 Sales

 The game sold over two million physical copies on its first two days of sale in Japan; the Nintendo 3DS version sold 1.13 million, while the PlayStation 4 version sold 0.95 million.
 In North America, the game had the best launch month in series history, doubling the dollar sales of the previous best, Dragon Quest IX.
 By November 2018, it had shipped over four million copies worldwide.
 Dragon Quest XI S sold 303,204 physical copies in its first week in Japan in its Switch version.
 The 3DS, PS4, and Switch versions sold a total of 5,000,000 units in Japan.
-By December 2021, the game had shipped over six million copies worldwide.
+By December 2024, the game had shipped over seven million copies worldwide.

 Awards

 Legacy

 The Luminary appeared as a playable character via downloadable content in the 2018 crossover fighting game Super Smash Bros.
 Ultimate.
-Yggdrasil's Altar is his related stage and comes with several music tracks from the series.
-In addition, a Luminary Amiibo was released in 2020.
+Yggdrasil's Altar is his stage and comes with several music tracks from the series.
+A Luminary Amiibo was released in 2020.
 A prequel to Dragon Quest XI starring Erik and Mia, Dragon Quest Treasures, was released in 2022.